In this post, I share my ideas to live a happy life by following some simple, realistic & statistically valid ways.

 One more thing

 Be realistic.
 No one is perfect.
 You need to constantly improve yourself by learning more & more till your last breath.
-Almost no one can achieve goals (and become “happy”) in short time.
+Almost no one can achieve goals (and become “happy”) in a short time.
 Exceptions are always there.
-But ignoring those outliers, you need to do a lot of practice to become master at something.
+But ignoring those outliers, you need to do a lot of practice to become a master at something.